-- 1. Member States shall ensure that public service media providers are editorially independent and provide in an impartial manner a plurality of information and opinions to their audiences, in accordance with their public service remit as defined at national level in line with Protocol No 29 on the system of public broadcasting in the Member States annexed to the TEU and the TFEU. - 2.
-Member States shall ensure that the procedures for the appointment and the dismissal of the head of management or the members of the management board of public service media providers, including the duration of their term of office, seek to guarantee the independence of the public service media providers.
+- Member States shall ensure that public service media providers are editorially and functionally independent, and provide in an impartial manner a plurality of information and opinions to their audiences, in accordance with their public service remit as defined at national level in line with Protocol No 29 on the system of public broadcasting in the Member States annexed to the TEU and the TFEU. - 2.
+Member States shall ensure that the procedures for the appointment and the dismissal of the head of management or the members of the management board of public service media providers aim to guarantee the independence of the public service media providers.

-The appointment of the head of management or the members of the management board of public service media providers shall be based on transparent, open and non-discriminatory procedures and [...] transparent, objective, non-discriminatory and proportionate criteria laid down in advance at national level.
+The appointment of the head of management or the members of the management board of public service media providers shall be based on transparent, open, effective and non-discriminatory procedures and transparent, objective, non-discriminatory and proportionate criteria laid down in advance at national level.
+The duration of their term of office shall be sufficient for the effective independence of public service media providers.

-Decisions_on dismissal of the head of management or the members of the management board of public service media providers shall be duly justified, provide reasons for which such persons no longer fulfil the conditions required for the performance of their duties, and be subject to prior notification to the person concerned [...].
+Decisions on dismissal of the head of management or the members of the management board of public service media providers before the end of their term of office shall be duly justified, may be taken only exceptionally where they no longer fulfil the conditions required for the performance of their duties according to criteria laid down in advance at national level, shall be subject to prior notification to the person concerned and include the possibility for judicial review.

-3. Member States shall ensure that funding procedures for public service media are transparent, objective and seek to guarantee that public service media providers have adequate and stable financial resources corresponding to the fulfilment of their public service remit.
-Those resources shall be such that editorial independence is safeguarded.

-4. Member States shall put in place mechanisms to monitor the application of paragraphs 1 to 3.
+- 3. Member States shall ensure that funding procedures for public service media providers are based on transparent and objective criteria laid down in advance.
+Those procedures shall guarantee that public service media providers have adequate, sustainable and predictable financial resources corresponding to the fulfilment of and capacity to develop within their public service remit.
+Those resources shall be such that editorial independence of public service media providers is safeguarded. - 4.
+Member States shall designate one or more independent authorities or bodies or put in place mechanisms free from political influence by the government to monitor the application of paragraphs 1 to 3.
+The results of the monitoring exercise shall be made available to the public.

-Duties of media service providers [...]
+Article 6 Duties of media service providers